stephenfreund/bigO/README.md

 ![limits](https://github.com/user-attachments/assets/6009c9a5-0e3e-449f-9a2d-88bc47ac462c)

 You can also specify only one or two of the limits instead of all three.
+This is perhaps less broadly applicable than bounds checking but may be useful in some contexts.

 ### Technical Details